 In 1970, Lubbock was struck by a tornado which killed 26 people and caused $125 million in damage.
 The city was rebuilt in the years that followed.
 Today, Lubbock is the largest contiguous cotton-growing region in the world.
 It boasts multiple shopping centers and malls, high-end stores, restaurants, and many attractions and landmarks.

-Over three-quarters of the population is White, 8.6% of the population is African American, 2.4% are Asian, 2.5% are Mixed Race, less than 1% are Native American and Pacific Islander, and almost 10% are another race.
+Over three-quarters of the population is Caucasian, 8.6% are African American, 2.4% are Asian, 2.5% are of mixed race.
+Less than 1% are Native American, and Pacific Islander and almost 10% are another race.

 The median age of Lubbock is quite young at 29.2 years.
 Over one-quarter of the population falls within the 25 to 44 age range.
 Almost one-quarter are under 18, while 10.8% are 65 or older.

 Lubbock Population Growth

 The city of Lubbock has seen consistent growth since the early 1900s.
 Between the censuses taken in 1950 and 1960, the city grew to have a population of more than 100,000.
 Between 2000 and 2010, it broke the 200,000-resident mark.
 Since the census taken in 2010, the city has experienced 10% population growth, indicating that this city will continue to grow and thrive well into the future.